 No Win No Fee means, as it suggests, that if we are unsuccessful and do not win your case for you, then you are not required to pay us a penny, no win, means no legal fees for you to pay.
-If we are successful though, we will require some payment of our legal fees but this we take as a small percentage of your awarded amount and so you do not need to make any upfront payments or any payments during the claiming process.
+If the supermarket accident claims are successful though, we will require some payment of our legal fees but this we take as a small percentage of your awarded amount and so you do not need to make any upfront payments or any payments during the claiming process.

 With No Win No Fee, there is no financial loss or gamble whatsoever, but only the chance to gain.

 Accident Claims UK has been dealing with compensation claims for a number of years and has built up a fantastic track record of successful personal injury claims.
 They have a lot of experience and expertise in the field.

-Our solicitors will work tirelessly to build you a successful case and make sure that they have as much information and evidence as they can that will support your claim.
+Our personal injury solicitors will work tirelessly to build you a successful case and make sure that they have as much information and evidence as they can that will support your claim.
 With their legal knowledge and experience, they know exactly what needs to be included in your claim to ensure you have a good chance of being awarded the maximum amount possible.